 All of his children helped customers and ran machinery at one time or another.
-Two of his daughters, Lauren and Jenny, chose to focus their energy on the business, taking over operations in 1996 and continue to do so to this very day.
+Two of his daughters, Lauren & Jenny, chose to focus their energy on the business, taking over operations in 1996 and continue to do so to this very day.

-Some fine-tuning has taken place over the years, but the tradition of the small factory store full of wood, sawdust, laughter and a talented crew of local woodworkers lives on.
+A lot has changed throughout the decades but we have remained true to the tradition of the small factory store full of sawdust, laughter and a talented crew of local woodworkers.